get002/NLP/README.md

 2. Explain about Words and their components?
 3. Discuss about issues and challenges in NLP?
 4. Explain any one morphological model?
 (8 marks)
-5. Discuss the challenging issues issues of Morphological model?
+5. Discuss the challenging issues of Morphological model?
 6.